Since launching in 2009, Astrill VPN has been known for providing complete security along with a diverse array of

 Astrill VPN Conclusion: Pricey but everything works

-Astrill has been operating as a VPN provider for about a decade and it shows in their dedication to providing a premium service.
+Astrill has been operating as a VPN provider for about a decade and it shows in their dedication to providing a premium service albeit no refunds.

 Astrill does this by providing complete anonymity with a full suite of security protocols, users are then assured that they’re protected wherever they are and whichever device they’re using.

 Most, if not all of this we already felt even with just a trial account.
 On top of that, additional services like static IPs, VPN routers, and VIP status give extended coverage to customers willing to go the extra mile.
 The VPN router especially for customers who want their multiple devices on a VPN network.

-That being said, at this price point, we would recommend any of the VPNs in our top 10 list that are leading the pack.
+That being said, at this price point, we would recommend any of the VPNs in our top 10 list that is leading the pack.